jcs-instructor/mobtimer/backlog.md

 ## Next

 - [x] ETHAN: BETWEEN SESSIONS: Update instructions on how to update icons
-- [ ] Create VSCode extension (needed so we can use it ourselves) - see our vscode extension repo here: https://github.com/jcs-instructor/mobtimer-vscode/blob/main/backlog-vscode.md
+- [ ] ON HOLD: Create VSCode extension (needed so we can use it ourselves) - see our vscode extension repo here: https://github.com/jcs-instructor/mobtimer-vscode/blob/main/backlog-vscode.md
 - [ ] Extract mobtimer-controller (refactor to share with both React mobtimer-frontend and mobtimer-vscode extension)
-      - [x] Baby step: subfolder within mobtimer-frontend
-      - [x] Controller decoupling and refactoring
-      - [x] App.tsx lines 45-88 - move to controller
+      - [ ] NEXT: MobSocketClient & MobSocketTestClient: Decouple w3cwebsocket to allow choice of that or ws package (latter works in extension for mrozbarry)
       - [ ] Decouple participants from MobTimer:
             - [ ] Either:
                   - 1. Extract a superclass for MobTimer, called CountdownTimer, with a subclass called MobTimer that includes the Participants, or...